GibzB/CloudChallenge/README.md

 - Encrypted a new persistent disk with your own key.
 - Attached the disk to a compute engine instance.
 - Created a snapshot from an encrypted disk.

+## Creating a BigQuery Authorized View
+Giving a view access to a dataset is also known as creating an authorized view in BigQuery.
+An authorized view lets you share query results with particular users and groups without giving them access to the underlying tables.
+You can also use the view's SQL query to restrict the columns (fields) the users are able to query.

+#### Lessons learnt
+- Created and used Authorized Views in BigQuery.
+- Implemented row-level filtering using information about the logged-in user.
+- Set permissions on BigQuery datasets.
+- Authorized Views to provide audiences read-only access to subsets of tables.
+- Used the `SESSION_USER()` function to limit access to specific rows within a table/view.